lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

         for(int i = 0; i < in->length; i++) {
             in->value[i] *= self->scale;
         }
-        SET_TOKEN(out, in->token);
+        lf_set_token(out, in->token);
     =}
 }
 ```

 Here, the input is declared $mutable$, which means that any reaction is free to modify the input.
 If this reactor is the only recipient of the array or the last recipient of the array, then this will not copy of the array but rather use the original array.
 Otherwise, it will use a copy.

-The above `ArrayScale` reactor modifies the array and then forwards it to its output port using the `SET_TOKEN()` macro.
+The above `ArrayScale` reactor modifies the array and then forwards it to its output port using the `lf_set_token()` macro.
 That macro further delegates to downstream reactors the responsibility for freeing dynamically allocated memory once all readers have completed their work.

 If the above code were not to forward the array, then the dynamically allocated memory will be automatically freed when this reactor is done with it.